openmelody/mt-plugin-theme-manager/README.md

 ## Designers: Create Field Day Fields

 Another tool for creating additional fields is [Field Day](https://github.com/movabletype/mt-plugin-field-day).
 As with the Commercial Pack's Custom Fields, Field Day fields can be specified in your theme's `config.yaml` and will be automatically created when you deploy your theme.
 Fields can also be "refreshed" from the Theme Dashboard's Customization tab.
+If you are creating or updating your theme by running in Designer Mode, simply defining the Field Day field definition is enough for Melody and Movable Type to install it; no need to "refresh" from the Theme Dashboard's Customization tab!

 Field Day field definitions are sufficiently complex and varied that writing YAML from scratch for them is likely to be a very frustrating exercise.
 A much